Kungbib/kblab/README.md

 ## About

 This repository aims to provide and demo tools for researchers in preparation of gaining access to digital archives on-premise at the National Library, or anyone else wanting to access collections without active copyright.
 There are two main ways to access digital objects: either by using the HTTP API directly or using the provided client written in Python.
-You can also create a Docker image based on the one below which will have the client installed.
+You can also create a Docker image based on the one below which will have the client installed, or use the install the client using `pip` or `conda` in your own container.
 The data available outside the National Library, currently on https://betalab.kb.se, does not have active copyright.

 ## Installation